Canon C100 MkII

-What are the best cameras for documentary filmmakers in 2018?
-The last several years have brought us several years of technology advances bringing high quality cameras to even lower price points than ever.
+What are the best cameras for documentary filmmakers in 2020?
+The last several years have brought us several years of technology advances bringing high-quality cameras to even lower price points than ever.
 More documentary filmmakers are shooting on DSLR-like cameras, and the traditional video cameras available for documentary filmmaking today are better than ever as well.
 And new hybrid cameras are combining the benefits of both.

-Here is our list of the best documentary film cameras of 2018, sorted by category.
+Here is our list of the best documentary film cameras, sorted by category.

 1. Best Traditional Video Camera for Documentary Filmmakers

 From our point of view, a professional traditional video camera is a video camera has a motorized zoom, XLR audio inputs, and is usually ergonomically set up for run and gun style shooting (this means handles, hand grips, etc).
 In the last ten years, there has been an explosion of high quality traditional professional video cameras that are appropriate for documentary filmmakers even with tight budgets.